-Earwax: Earwax, or cerumen, is a substance produced by the glands in the outer ear.
+Earwax (Excess Buildup and Blockage): Earwax, or cerumen, is a substance produced by the glands in the outer ear.
 Earwax has a purpose, and that is to trap dust and other small particles and prevent them from potentially damaging the eardrum.
-Causes of earwax buildup include using Q tips or other objects to remove earwax.
-Symptoms of earwax buildup include decreased hearing, a fullness or plugged feeling in the ear, ear pain, dizziness, or ringing in the ear.
-Medication (drops) and earwax removal by your healthcare provider are treatments for earwax buildup.
+Causes of earwax buildup, blockage, or impaction include using Q tips or other objects to remove earwax.
+Symptoms of earwax buildup or blockage include decreased hearing, a fullness or plugged feeling in the ear, ear pain, dizziness, or ringing in the ear.
+Home remedies, over-the-counter (OTC) medication (drops), and excess earwax buildup and blockage removal by your health care professional are treatments for earwax buildup.

 Must Read Articles:

 EaracheEarache is pain in the ear.
 An earache can be caused by infections or fungus.
 There are types of ear infections to include otitis externa, otitis externa (swimmer's ear), otitis media, and myringitis.
 Symptoms of an earache include pain in the ear, fever, fluid seeping from the ear, and headache.
 Treatment of earache depends on the cause.

 Foreign Body, EarGetting an object lodged in the ear is a common problem -- especially among toddlers.
 Pain or bleeding are the most common symptoms.
 Though a foreign body in the ear is seldom a serious condition, the object should be removed as soon as possible, preferably by a doctor.